Patrick Blake (Hollyoaks): Domestic violence

-Patrick's abusive nature was first revealed, during the casting of Anna Blake (Saskia Wickham), where it was revealed that Anna would tell her children that Patrick was an abusive partner, and that is why she ran away with Dodger.
-Patrick's abusive nature is then seen, when he intimidates Anna into scaring away Dodger and Sienna by claiming that she doesn't know who her real children actually are.
+Patrick's abusive nature was first revealed during the introduction of Anna, where it was revealed that Anna would tell her children that Patrick was an abusive partner, and that is why she ran away with Dodger.
+Patrick's abusive nature is then seen, when he intimidates Anna into scaring away Dodger and Sienna by claiming that she does not know who her real children actually are.
 Jeremy Sheffield said of his abuse toward Anna that dominance is what Patrick "strives for in all of his relationships and all aspects of his life", and commented that his character saw this as "completely normal" instead of abusive.

-After initially being nice toward Maxine, Patrick eventually started showing his sinister side toward her by first reveling in her failure as a coffee shop manager, before grabbing her wrist as he feels that he had embarrassed him due to her trying to dance with him.
-Daniel Kilkelly wrote, how this would look set to create problems for the couple over the coming weeks.
+After initially being nice toward Maxine, Patrick eventually started showing his sinister side toward her by first reveling in her failure as a coffee shop manager, before grabbing her wrist as he feels that she had embarrassed him due to her trying to dance with him.
+Daniel Kilkelly wrote, "how this would look set to create problems for the couple over the coming weeks."
 It was announced on 22 October 2013 that Patrick would start domestically abusing Maxine after discovering her one-night stand with Patrick's son, Dodger.
 Nikki Sanderson, who plays Maxine, commented that the storyline had been subtlety brewing over the past few months with Patrick buying her house, alienating her from her friends and forcing her to quit her job.
 Sanderson later commented in an interview that Patrick twists it in his head to make it Maxine's fault so that he may feel remorse, but not blame.
 Later when Maxine fell pregnant, Patrick continued his abuse against her with Sanderson commenting that "Just because Maxine is expecting a baby, it doesn't mean the abuse will stop.
 It's a horrible situation."
 In the build-up to their wedding, when Maxine rejects Patrick he breaks down.
 Jeremy Sheffield commented that whilst he is using emotional blackmail, the breakdown is "genuine".
 He also reveals that the reason Patrick abuses his partners is because "everybody he loves leaves him.
 Whenever he's close to anyone he has to be in control of them because he has too much fear he'll be rejected."